cvonderstein/cvonderstein.github.io/Hardware/Studying-Computer-Science.md

 - Display (good one, especially it should be bright enough), possibly not glary as lights in lecture halls are strong and always from above
 - Good feeling keyboard, you type a lot
 - Good touchpad: you don't want to use an external mouse all day when often changing between lecture halls, and you might not even have enough space on the table to use it
-- Good battery run time, as you don't have power outlets everywhere (you will find one, but having to sit next to one always is probably not what you are looking for)
+- Good battery run time, as you don't have power outlets everywhere (you will find one, but always having to sit next to one is probably not what you are looking for)
 - weight: don't buy a 15kg brick, remember that you have to carry it all day
 - Memory: I would recommend getting at least 16 GB.
 8 GB will probably also work, but if you plan to keep this machine for several years, I think getting 16 GB would be good

 ## Things you can pretty much ignore

 - OS
-  - Linux is free (although it seems to cause problems with Zoom)
+  - Linux is free (although it seems to cause problems with Zoom which is a problem during online semesters)
-  - if you want Windows, its also free for students
+  - if you want Windows, its also free for students from Azure for Education
   - pretty much all software in science runs on Linux, most also on Windows
-  - you can also use macOS, that won't be a problem too
+  - you can also use macOS, that won't be a problem too (basically everything that runs on Linux also runs on macOS)
 - Processor power
   - you mainly work on PDFs
   - might program small (very small) applications
   - if you need a lot of power, there is always Claix to the rescue
+  - smaller processors tend to use less power, which increases battery life